-The Resilient Fisheries RI network is a decentralized communication platform open to all participants in Rhode Island's commercial fishing industry.
-By providing channels for participants to assemble new information, identify gaps, and explore new thinking, the network supports the capacity of the fishing industry to confront new challenges, tap into new opportunities, and pool together our collective power to advance strategies that bolster our resilience to change.
+The Resilient Fisheries RI project (2015-2018) relied on decentralized communication platforms that were open to all participants in Rhode Island's commercial fishing industry.
+By providing channels for participants to assemble new information, identify gaps, and explore new thinking, the network supported the capacity of the fishing industry to confront new challenges, tap into new opportunities, and pool together our collective power to advance strategies that bolster our resilience to change.

-The network does not speak with a single voice or advocate for positions.
-Instead, it enables fishing industry participants to leverage the benefits of coordination autonomously, by providing a toolset for the co-creation of active lateral communication and a shared ethos of collaborative problem-solving.
+The network did not speak with a single voice or advocate for positions.
+Instead, it enabled fishing industry participants to leverage the benefits of coordination autonomously, by providing a toolset for the co-creation of active lateral communication and a shared ethos of collaborative problem-solving.

-The Resilient Fisheries RI List-Serv is the Network's primary online communications tool.
-The List-Serv's purpose is to provide a convenient forum for members of Rhode Island commercial fishing industry to discuss broad topics relevant to the industry's collective well-being and future.
-To view the List-Serv ground rules, view current List-Serv members, and request to join the list-serv, click on the button to the right.
+The Resilient Fisheries RI List-Serv was the Network's primary online communications tool.
+The List-Serv's purpose was to provide a convenient forum for members of Rhode Island commercial fishing industry to discuss broad topics relevant to the industry's collective well-being and future.
+The List-Serv was created in 2016 and operated until 2019.
+In December 2019, it merged with the Fishing Industry Members List-Serv, operated by the Commercial Fisheries Center of RI.
+Industry members who are interested in engaging in continued dialogue via the Fishing Industry Members List-Serv can join that list-serve here.

 Face to Face Gatherings

 There is no substitute for face time when coming to grips with complex issues.
-During the initial Resilient Fisheries RI project (2015-2017), a culture of social problem-solving emerged as a core part of the Network's modus operandi.
-As the Network reorients itself towards implementation of the Blueprint for Resilience, it will continue to build on this culture of face-to-face interaction as a basis for sustained collaboration.
-Opportunities for in-person interaction are posed on the Calendar.
+During the Resilient Fisheries RI project, a culture of social problem-solving emerged as a core part of the Network's modus operandi.
+As the Rhode Island fishing industry reorients itself towards implementation of the Blueprint for Resilience, it will continue to build on this culture of face-to-face interaction as a basis for sustained collaboration, supported by the six rules of engagement described below.

 Rules of Engagement